 A NoSQL is not a replacement of RDBMS product, but it is a good alternative for manipulating unstructured, unpredictable and messy data.

-A NoSQL supports fast access to large binary objects like: Video, Images, Docs and It’s typically used for large database system where RDBMS product is not performing well to achieve a good query performance.
+A NoSQL supports fast access to large binary objects like Video, Images, Docs and typically used for large database system where RDBMS product is not performing well to achieve a good query performance.

 A NoSQL database is highly scalable because it does not follow any consistent rule or formula for storing and retrieving data.
-It does not strict with any rule like any other Relation Database Management System.
 Even some of the NoSQL versions are violating the rule of ACID Properties.

 As per the situation and requirement, we can choose and use the NoSQL database.

 Some of the famous NoSQL are Google’s BigTable, Facebook Cassandra, Amazon’s Dynamo and SimpleDB and MongoDB.